Browse Articles

 Intermediate

-A stored procedure is a precompiled set of one or more SQL statements that are stored on SQL Server.
-The benefit of Stored Procedures is that they are executed on the server-side and perform a set of actions, before returning the results to the client-side.
-This allows a set of actions to be executed with minimum time and also reduces the network traffic.
+A stored procedure, as explained in this SQL Server Tutorial, is a precompiled set of one or more SQL statements that are stored on an SQL Server.
+The benefit of Stored Procedures is that they are executed on the server side and perform a set of actions, before returning the results to the client side.
+In this SQL Server Course, we will learn that stored procedures allow a set of actions to be executed with minimum time, thus significantly reducing network traffic.
 Hence stored procedure improves performance to execute SQL statements.
-For more about stored procedure refer to the article CRUD Operations using Stored Procedures.

-A stored procedures can accept input and output parameters.
+Stored procedures can accept input and output parameters.
 Stored procedures can return multiple values using output parameters.
-Using stored procedure, we can Select, Insert, Update, Delete data in the database.
+Using the stored procedure, we can Select, Insert, Update, and Delete data in the database.

 Types of Stored Procedure